mythril-forge/vanilla-spells/spells/level-5/danse-macabre.md

 ## Description
 Threads of dark power leap from your fingers to pierce up to five *small* or *medium* corpses you can see within range.
 Each corpse immediately stands up and becomes undead.
-You decide whether it is a Zombie or a Skeleton (the statistics for Zombies and Skeletons are in the Monster Manual), and it gains a bonus to its Attack and Damage Rolls equal to your Spellcasting Ability Modifier.
+You decide whether it is a Zombie or a Skeleton (the statistics for Zombies and Skeletons are in the Monster Manual), and it gains a bonus to its Attack &amp; Damage Rolls equal to your Spellcasting Ability Modifier.

 You can use a bonus action to mentally command the creatures you make with this spell, issuing the same command to all of them.
 To receive the command, a creature must be within 60 feet of you.